History of Nova Scotia: Colonial wars

-There were six colonial wars that took place in Nova Scotia over a seventy-five year period (see the French and Indian Wars as well as Father Rale's War and Father Le Loutre's War).
+There were six colonial wars that took place in Nova Scotia over a seventy-five year period including the French and Indian Wars as well as Father Rale's War and Father Le Loutre's War.
 These wars were fought between New England and New France and their respective native allies before the British defeated the French in North America (1763).
 During these wars, Acadians, Mi'kmaq and Maliseet from the region fought to protect the border of Acadia from New England, which New France defined as the Kennebec River in southern Maine.
-The wars also involved attempting to prevent the New Englanders from taking the capital of Acadia, Port Royal (See Queen Anne's War), establishing themselves at Canso (See Father Rale's War) and establishing Halifax (See Father Le Loutre's War).
+Queen Anne's War and Father Le Loutre's War involved attempting to prevent the New Englanders from taking the capital of Acadia, Port Royal, establishing themselves at Canso in Father Rale's War and establishing Halifax.

 The seventy-five year period of war ended with the Halifax Treaties between the British and the Mi'kmaq (1761).

-Expulsion of the Acadians
+Expulsion of the Acadians (1755-64)

 The Expulsion (1755–1764) occurred during the French and Indian War (the North American theatre of the Seven Years' War) and was part of the British military campaign against New France.
 The British first deported Acadians to the Thirteen Colonies, and after 1758, transported additional Acadians to Britain and France.
 In all, of the 14,100 Acadians in the region, approximately 11,500 Acadians were deported.
 After Britain won the French and Indian War, between 1759 and 1768, about 8,000 New England Planters responded to Governor Charles Lawrence's request for settlers from the New England colonies.